actions/setup-ruby/README.md

   <a href="https://github.com/sinoru/actions-setup-xcode"><img alt="GitHub Actions status" src="https://github.com/sinoru/actions-setup-xcode/workflows/Main%20workflow/badge.svg"></a>
 </p>

-This action sets up a ruby environment for use in actions by:
+This action sets up a Xcode environment for use in actions by:

-- optionally installing a version of ruby and adding to PATH.
-Note that this action only uses versions of Ruby already installed in the cache.
-The action will fail if no matching versions are found.
+- optionally downloading a version of Xcode from Apple Developer.
+The action will fail if no matching versions are found in local and Apple ID is not available.
 - registering problem matchers for error output

 # Usage